catness/100-days-of-code/log.md

 * Added picking items on click (for adventure mode)

 * Started adding global settings (so far pick on click / pick on collision)

+### Day 72: 2019-07-11

+* Select/deselect an inventory object, and drag the currently selected object around the screen.